sumitrajapure1308/ECGRISKNET-XAI/README.md

 | **CPSC2018** | China Physiological Signal Challenge dataset | [CPSC](http://2018.icbeb.org/Challenge.html) |
 | **INCART** | St. Petersburg INCART 12-lead Arrhythmia Database | [PhysioNet](https://physionet.org/content/incartdb/) |

 > ⚠️ Datasets are **not included** in this repository due to size and licensing.
-Please download them from their respective sources and place them in the `data/` directory as described in [Setup](#-installation).
+Please download them from their respective sources and place them in the `data/` directory as described in the Installation section below.

 ---